vanshvkoul1014/340W_Final_Paper/README.md

 | Neural Network | 1 / 5 |

 This supports the main argument of the paper: **SHAP and LIME are not interchangeable**.
 SHAP is more useful for population-level model behavior, while LIME is more useful for instance-level explanation.

+> **Note on variation:** Because LIME uses random perturbation sampling to generate local explanations, the averaged global LIME rankings can shift slightly between runs.
+This means the overlap counts above may differ by 1 in either direction when you run the script locally.
+The key finding — that overlap is consistently low (1–2 out of 5) across all models — holds regardless of environment.

 ---